 1. Focus on Brand Personality

 Older shoppers and parents in particular tend to focus on quality and performance.
-In contrast, younger shoppers such as millennials respond more to brand personality.
+In contrast, younger shoppers such as millennials respond more to brand personality, One fun little Canadian company who’s doing this well is Pony Friday.
 To be on the safe side, you probably want to focus on both.
 As a business owner, you want to provide a product or service that is truly worth the money but also focus on creating an authentic brand personality.
 While tastes differ from person to person, youthful markets tend to appreciate humour while also responding well to professionalism.
 Ultimately, young people want brands that communicate with them and evoke strong emotions.

 2. Embrace Design

 Along with brand personality, young consumers like visual appeal.
 These consumers have grown up in quickly moving, media-saturated culture.
 To put it into perspective, young baby boomers grew up with Pong, while generation X had Super Mario Bros on the NES.
 In contrast, millennials had 3D graphics and complex video game consoles in their pockets.
 They’ve been surrounded by great visuals all their lives, and they expect great visuals along with quality advertising.

 3. Remember PR

 When trying to appeal to a young audience, you need to do more than just advertise.
 You need to create a PR campaign.
 Ideally, an effective campaign lets your clients do the advertising for you.
 Keep in mind that young audiences want advertising that adds to their life rather than distracts from it.
 For example, when Tide came out with the Tide Pod challenge, YouTube users jumped all over it.
 They drenched their clothing in mud and food, washed the clothing with Tide Pods, and aired the results on their YouTube channels.
 The campaign made use of social media influencers, but it also created a fun branded challenge that anybody could try, all while demonstrating the efficacy of the product.

 4. Be Innovative